isaka-mabagala/booking-application-microservices/README.md

 # Microservice Project (Assignment CSS 311)
 ![Transaction](meta/transaction.png?raw=true)

 A microservice architecture based (hotel room) booking application with Spring Boot Framework (backend) and Angular 13 Framework (frontend).
-This assignment provided by Mr. Lunodzo Mwinuka to Bachelor in Information Technology and Systems (BSc.ITS) and Bachelor of Science in ICT with Management (BSc.ICT-M) students for Distributed Systems (CSS 311) course at Mzumbe University Morogoro, Tanzania.
+This assignment provided by Mr. Lunodzo Mwinuka to Bachelor of Science in Information Technology and Systems (BSc.ITS) and Bachelor of Science in ICT with Management (BSc.ICT-M) students for Distributed Systems (CSS 311) course at Mzumbe University Morogoro, Tanzania.

 ### Application Details
 - Authentication between services communication used `JWT`